unicode-org/cldr/docs/ldml/tr35-dates.md

     <!--  b  -->
     <tr><td rowspan="3">b</td><td>b..bbb</td><td>mid. [e.g. 12 mid.]</td><td>Abbreviated</td>
         <td rowspan="3"><strong>am, pm, noon, midnight</strong><br/>May be upper or lowercase depending on the locale and other options.
-                        If the locale doesn't the notion of a unique "noon" = 12:00, then the PM form may be substituted.
+                        If the locale doesn't have the notion of a unique "noon" = 12:00, then the PM form may be substituted.
                         Similarly for "midnight" = 00:00 and the AM form.
                         The narrow form must be unique, unlike some other fields.</td></tr>
     <tr><td>bbbb</td><td>midnight<br/>[e.g. 12 midnight]</td><td>Wide</td></tr>